3DRadSpace/3D_Rad_Space/README.md

 # Downloading releases

-Releases can be found  [here](https://github.com/3DRadSpace/3D_Rad_Space/releases) (Lastest release: 0.0.6a, currently working on 0.1.0a)
+Old releases can be found [here](https://github.com/3DRadSpace/3D_Rad_Space/releases) (Lastest release: 0.0.6a, currently working on 0.1.0a)

-# Compiling 3DRadSpace
+# Building 3DRadSpace

 1.)
 Download the source using Git

 2.)
 Open the .sln file ( `\3DRadSpace\3DRadSpace.sln` ) using Visual Studio 2019 or Visual Studio 2022

 3.)
-Compile the project (Ctrl+Shift+B)
+Upgrade the Windows SDK version to atleast 10.0.20348.0.

 4.)
-Set the compiling settings to x86 Release or Debug
+Set the compiling settings to x86 Release or Debug depending on your intention (i.e fixing a bug, or compiling from source to have the lastest features)

+5.)
+Compile the solution (Ctrl+Shift+B)